ThorstenRangnau/Jira-Project-Analyzer/README.md

 ### Step 3:
 Now we can fetch further issue information for every smell variation.
 This is done by `issue_fetcher.py`.
 Please note that you need to add an Jira account name and password in this script (line 67).
 There is also a general rate limit for requests using the Jira API.
-Please make yourself aware that the scrip does not exeed this rate limit.
+Please make yourself aware that the scrip does not exceed this rate limit.

 **Input:**
 -i `/path/to/dir/<project-name>_commit_information-<number>-percent.csv` - csv file with extracted issue keys -k `JIRAKEY` - Jira issue key, e.g. AMQ for ActiveMQ -o `/path/to/output/dir/`
--n project name (used for filenames of input/output) **Output:**
+-n project name (used for file-names of input/output) **Output:**
 - `<project-name>_issue_information.csv` - csv file with commit sha, issue key, issue information (e.g. issue type, priority, etc.)